ishpaul777/Advice-generator-app/README.md

 ## Getting Started
-To get a local copy up and running follow these simple example steps.

-- You can download the repo in your local enviornment by clicking (here)[https://github.com/ishpaul777/Advice-generator-app/archive/refs/heads/main.zip].
+To get a local copy up and You can download the repo in your local enviornment by clicking [here](https://github.com/ishpaul777/Advice-generator-app/archive/refs/heads/main.zip).